network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Security Considerations

-The security considerations that apply to any Active Measurement of live paths are relevant here.
-See [RFC4656] and [RFC5357].
+The security considerations that apply to any Active Measurement of live paths are relevant here {{RFC4656}}{{RFC5357}}.

-If server-side resources are a concern, a server can choose to not reply or delay its response to the initial request for the configuration information through the .well-known URL.
+If server-side resource consumption is a concern, a server can choose to not reply or delay its response to the initial request for the configuration information through the .well-known URL.